bring/developer-site/content/api/booking/label-free.md

 The code, as well as the recipient's name and address, is written on the parcel before it is handed in.

 The API response will contain one label free code per package.
 Order of packages and the corresponding label free codes in the booking response will resemble order of packages in the API request.

+See https://developer.bring.com/api/services/#label-free for how to request this Value Added Service.